 The 2019 Canadian Legal Directory LEXPERT, has recognized Tom Connolly and Joseph Obagi as leading practitioners.

-Joseph Y. Obagi was recently selected by his peers for inclusion in the 14th Edition of The Best Lawyers in Canada for his work in Insurance Law and Personal Injury Litigation.
+Joseph Y. Obagi was recently selected by his peers for inclusion in the 2021 Edition of The Best Lawyers of Canada for his work in Insurance Law and Personal Injury Litigation.

 Injured?
 Get the compensation you deserve.